micropython/micropython/docs/wipy/tutorial/intro.rst

 -------------------------------------------------

 The expansion board can power the WiPy via USB.
-The WiPy comes with a sticker on top of the RF shield tha labels all pins, and this should match the label numbers on the expansion board headers.
-When pluggin it in, the WiPy antenna will end up on top of the SD card connector of the expansion board.
+The WiPy comes with a sticker on top of the RF shield that labels all pins, and this should match the label numbers on the expansion board headers.
+When plugging it in, the WiPy antenna will end up on top of the SD card connector of the expansion board.
 A video showing how to do this can be found `here <https://www.youtube.com/watch?v=47D9MZ9zFQw>`_.